 This is the first major exhibition in the United States to explore the story of Chinese paintings in Japan over the course of six hundred years, featuring nearly forty masterpieces of the Tang (618–906), Song (960–1279), Yuan (1260–1368), and Ming (1368–1644) dynasties.
 Most of these paintings, owned by Japanese museums, have never been displayed outside of Japan.

 The exhibition demonstrates Japan’s role in preserving a large part of China’s cultural and artistic heritage during three key phases in Japanese history: the Kamakura and Muromachi period (14th–16th centuries); the Edo period (17th–19th centuries); and the Meiji, Taishô, and early Shôwa periods (early 20th century).
 Chinese paintings functioned in Japan as symbols of Chinese culture, indicators of social status, and models for styles of Japanese painting, such as Zen and Kanô School painting.

-Due to the light-sensitive nature of the works of art in this exhibition, the exhibition takes place in two parts.
+Please note: Due to the light-sensitive nature of the art, the exhibition takes place in two parts.

 Part I May 11–June 1, 2014

 Part II June 7–July 6, 2014

 This exhibition was organized by the Los Angeles County Museum of Art and was made possible in part by the E. Rhodes and Leona B. Carpenter Foundation, the National Endowment for the Arts, the Henry Luce Foundation, and the Blakemore Foundation.
 This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.